midhunln9/RAG-with-Semantic-caching-Financial-Compliance/README.md

 - `nvidia`
 - `openai`

-Response behavior:
+Behavior:

-- Returns a streamed plain-text answer
+- Streams the answer as plain text
-- Reuses conversation history for the provided `session_id`
+- Uses recent session history for continuity
-- May return immediately from semantic cache if a matching rewritten query is found
+- Returns cached answers when a semantic cache hit is found

-## Engineering Decisions Worth Calling Out

-### 1. Query Rewrite Before Retrieval and Cache Lookup

-The system rewrites the user's question into a cleaner retrieval query before both search and cache lookup.
-That increases the odds that semantically equivalent prompts land on the same retrieval path and cache surface.

-### 2. Hybrid Retrieval Instead of Dense-Only Search

-Using dense embeddings alone can miss compliance-heavy terminology and exact regulatory phrasing.
-Pairing OpenAI dense vectors with SPLADE sparse vectors is a strong fit for regulation-focused corpora where both semantics and term specificity matter.

-### 3. Graceful Cache Degradation

-The LangCache wrapper marks the cache backend unavailable and enters a cooldown window on errors.
-That keeps the primary answer path functioning even when the cache tier is unhealthy.

-### 4. Persistent Session Memory

-Conversation history is stored in Postgres and replayed in chronological order for follow-up questions.
-This makes the system more useful for iterative legal and compliance research instead of single-turn Q&A only.

-### 5. Evaluation as a First-Class Part of the Repo

-The project includes a visible retriever benchmark pipeline with saved artifacts, which is a much stronger signal of engineering maturity than relying only on manual prompt testing.
+## Why I Built It This Way

+- Financial compliance queries are terminology-heavy, so hybrid retrieval is a better fit than dense-only search
+- Repeated regulatory questions are common, so semantic caching gives a real latency and cost advantage
+- Compliance workflows are often iterative, so persistent conversation history matters
+- Streaming improves perceived responsiveness, especially when generation takes longer than retrieval
+- Evaluation artifacts make the project more credible than a demo that only "looks good" interactively

-## Current Scope and Next Improvements
+## Next Steps

-This codebase already covers the core lifecycle of a real RAG application.
-Strong next steps would be:
+Strong next improvements for this codebase would be:

-- Add citation formatting back to the final answer so users can see exact source documents and pages
+- Add citations with source file and page references in final answers
-- Introduce automated tests for graph nodes, repository boundaries, and API behavior
+- Add automated tests for graph nodes, repositories, and API behavior
-- Add Docker Compose or a deployment manifest for one-command local startup
+- Add a `docker-compose.yml` for one-command local startup
-- Support per-provider lazy initialization so the backend can boot with only one LLM provider configured
+- Lazy-load LLM providers so the backend can boot with only one configured
-- Add observability dashboards for latency, cache hit rate, and retrieval performance over time
+- Add observability around latency, cache hit rate, and retrieval quality over time

 ## Summary

-`StreamingRAG` is a solid end-to-end RAG system built with real software engineering structure:

-- offline ingestion
-- hybrid retrieval
-- streaming generation
+If someone lands on this repository, the story should be immediately clear:

+- this is a real RAG system, not a notebook prototype
+- it is built for financial compliance document intelligence
-- semantic caching
+- semantic caching is a first-class part of the design
-- persistent conversation memory
-- offline retriever evaluation
-- containerized app surfaces

-If you want a project that demonstrates practical GenAI backend engineering rather than a notebook-only prototype, this repository already tells that story well.
+- retrieval quality has been measured, not guessed
+- the architecture is modular enough to evolve into a production service